Home » Dinner » Stuffed Acorn Squash Recipe with Sausage

 Ingredients

-• 2 acorn squash cut in half lengthwise, seeds removed
+• 2 acorn squash cut in half lengthwise, seeds and membrane removed

 • 1 small onion diced

-• 1 tbsp fresh marjoram chopped (optional, but lovely if you have it)
+• 1 tablespoon fresh rosemary, marjoram, or Italian parsley chopped (optional, but lovely if you have it)

 Instructions

-• Cut off a small piece from the outside of the squash so you will have a flat surface on the bottom to prevent it from rolling over.
+• Cut off a small piece from the outside of each squash half so you will have a flat surface on the bottom to prevent it from rolling over.

-• Heat olive oil in a saute pan over medium heat, add onion and cook until translucent.
+• Heat olive oil in a sauté pan over medium heat, add onion and garlic.
+Cook until translucent, 6 – 8 minutes.

-• Add cranberries, rice, chicken stock, salt & pepper.
+Add dried cranberries, cooked rice, chicken stock, salt and pepper.

-• Let the filling simmer for about 10 minutes and remove from heat.
+• Let the filling simmer for about 10 minutes, then remove from heat.

-• Add pine nuts and marjoram.
+• Add toasted pine nuts and fresh chopped herbs, if using.
 Check for seasoning and adjust if needed.
+Set aside.

 Notes

-To roast squash seeds – toss clean seeds in 2 tsp oil, a pinch of salt and pepper.
+• To roast squash seeds – toss clean seeds in 2 teaspoons of oil, a pinch of salt and pepper.
 Place on baking sheet, in a single layer, and roast for 8 – 10 minutes at 350°F.

 Nutrition